riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-09-17-Get-your-head-out-of-the-cloud.markdown

 What this proviso means is that the aforementioned reduction will be made up in significant part by departures of managers and senior employees who no longer have promotion prospects at Amazon.

 Some will say that Amazon needs to get back to a flatter organizational structure, but those are not without their own downsides.
 Notably, if your manager now has 15% more direct reports, you have correspondingly less face-time and mind-share with them.
+How many two-pizza teams can one manager reasonably oversee?

-Andy Jassy claims that the proliferation of layers of management has had bad effects:
+Andy Jassy claims that the proliferation of layers of management has already had bad effects:

 > pre-meetings for the pre-meetings for the decision meetings, a longer line of managers feeling like they need to review a topic before it moves forward, owners of initiatives feeling less like they should make recommendations because the decision will be made elsewhere, etc.